liamdoesvr/Fast11/README.md

 > Remember: if you are making a custom configuration file, please understand what you are doing.

 # Features
-Fast11 is fully customizable, where you can change any of the settings you need to configure your ISO file.
+Fast11 is a extremely customizable application, where you can change any of the settings/modifications you need to configure your ISO file.
 The items you can change are:

--
--
+- Create a pre-modified ISO file
--
+- Install custom applications
--
+- Easy to use interface
+- Configure Windows Settings straight from the ISO file
--
+- 5+ pre-set profiles
--
+- Customizable tweaks

+... and much more!

 # Installation Process
 First, once you open it, Fast11 will begin downloading the nesscesary files needed for use.
 It downloads: